ilg-physics-ucsb/physics6-manual/6BL/OhmsLaw/OhmsLaw.md

 We see that when resistors are in parallel, their resistances add reciprocally.
 So the more resistors we add, the lower the total resistance becomes.

 <!-- ::: Question
-a) What is the equivalent resistance of a parallel network of 2.2kΩ, 3.1kΩ and 6.7kΩ?
+a) What is the equivalent resistance of a parallel network of 2.2 kΩ, 3.1 kΩ and 6.7 kΩ?
-b) A 2.2kΩ resistor is placed in series with 1.7kΩ and 2.6kΩ resistors in parallel.
-The entire circuit is driven by 18V.
-What is the voltage across each element?
+b) A 2.2-kΩ resistor is placed in series with 1.7-kΩ and 2.6-kΩ resistors in parallel.
+The entire circuit is driven by 18 V. What is the voltage across each element?
 What is the current through each element?

 ![Figure 4: Ciruit Question](imgs/Figure4_Part3CircuitQ.jpg)